 What does that mean?
-It’s means we worked with a lot of business systems – correspondence tracking systems, workflow systems, document and records management systems.
+It means we’ve worked with a lot of business systems – correspondence tracking systems, workflow systems, document and records management systems.
 Public facing and internal systems.
 Bespoke systems built in-house using obscure frameworks and those built by huge software companies with established products.
 Big industries, like defence, education, aerospace and resources, and smaller ones, like local, state, federal government and independent companies.

 Simon built his first content management system in ASP classic when he was 19.
 Since then, he’s helped countless government and enterprise clients improve their information systems, migrate critical data, and refine business processes.
 In 2007, along with JP, he founded Kapish – a company specialising in applying these skills to the TRIM records management system (now Micro Focus Content Manager).
 Kapish grew quickly and developed a reputation as the premier partner for TRIM customers.
 The company was subsequently acquired by The Citadel Group (ASX:CGL) in 2016, where it continues to deliver great results for its customers and investors.